craftercms/docs/source/developers/plugins/blueprints.rst

    |

 #.
 Next, we'll add the ``aws.xml`` file which will contain all the parameters passed from the blueprint which we'll use to create an S3 profile, so files can be uploaded to an S3 bucket.
-To access the parameters passed from the blueprint when the site was created, simply use ``${plugin:PARAM_NAME}``, where PARAM_NAME is the name of the parameter passed through the blueprint that you would like to use.
+To access the parameters passed from the blueprint when the project was created, simply use ``${plugin:PARAM_NAME}``, where PARAM_NAME is the name of the parameter passed through the blueprint that you would like to use.

    Create the folder ``aws`` under ``CRAFTER_HOME/data/repos/global/blueprints/config`` then inside the newly create folder, create the file ``aws.xml``.
 Add the following inside the file: